CosmoSt4r/MYPS/README.md

 ### Clone

-Clone this repo to your local machine using `https://github.com/CosmoSt4r/MYPS`
+Clone this repo to your local machine using `git clone https://github.com/CosmoSt4r/MYPS`

 ### Required packages